 802.11ax/be mixed is recommended so that all of 802.11ax and 802.11be clients operating in the 6GHz frequency can connect to the AP.
-Note that Wi-Fi 6E devices do not support 802.11be.
+Note that Wi-Fi 6E devices support 802.11ax only.

 Channel Width

 Select the channel width of the AP.
 The available options differ among different APs.